bradleyboy/dotvim/README.md

 4. Open vim and `:PluginInstall`

 fzf should install its binary automatically the first time it is used.
 If using the base16 theme, be sure base16-shell is setup properly.

+If using airline with symbols, add the modified font of your choice: https://github.com/powerline/fonts/tree/master